Akario643/ml/README.md

 # info

 This github repository contains David Devold Pearson's solution to the mandatory assignment in class IDATG2208 in NTNU.
-Code was created and ran locally
+Code was created and ran locally.

+There are two different versions, The oblig version is probably easier to understand per task, but is also more clustered The better programming one, is as its name says, better programming, with more helper functions and code reusibility, both versions are the same

 ## Pre Requisits